biobase-ai/biobase/apps/docs/CONTRIBUTING.md

 But link text shouldn't be too long.
 Use the shortest part of the link that is descriptive enough.
 For example, `see the [reference section](/link)` rather than `[see the reference section](/link)`.

-Use relative links when linking within the `biobase.com` domain.
+Use relative links when linking within the `biobase.studio` domain.
 For example, `[link to another page in Biobase docs](/docs/guides/getting-started)`.

 ### Lists